-If you’re going to spend a significant amount of time and money learning certain skills, you’ve got to make sure those skills will actually be useful and relevant when you graduate the program.
+If you’re going to spend a significant amount of time and money learning certain skills, you should make sure those skills will actually be useful and relevant when you graduate the program.

 5. What is the actual financial return on your investment?

 Let’s look at the numbers.
 College graduates invest four years of their time in school, yet the average bootcamp course length is 11.4 weeks.
 On average, coding bootcamp tuition is $11,400, though the average tuition cost for a 4-year computer science degree is $157,760.
-If you don’t yet have a college degree, attending a coding bootcamp is a lower-cost investment, both time-wise and financially.
+If you don’t have a college degree yet, attending a coding bootcamp is a lower-cost investment, both time-wise and financially.

-Even if you’ve already gone to college and spent the time and money to get your bachelor’s degree, it’s still important to consider the possible gains you’ll experience by investing this time and money into a bootcamp versus a master's or post-graduate degree.
+Even if you’ve already gone to college and spent the time and money to get your bachelor’s degree, it’s still important to consider the possible gains you’ll experience by investing in a bootcamp versus a master's or post-graduate degree.